dvasva5/lendingclub_analysis/README.md

   1) Background and Dataset
   2) Problem Statement and Hypothesis
   3) Exploratory Data Analysis
-  4) Running the Logistic Regression and Random Forests model
+  4) Running the Random Forests and Logistic Regression Models
   5) Compiling the Credit Scorecard
   6) Conclusion
 _______________